ShijinC/Algo-Trading-ISP/README.md

 - Figured out how to use the API from [TD Ameritrade](https://developer.tdameritrade.com/) and [FRED (Federal Reserve Economic Data)](https://fred.stlouisfed.org/docs/api/fred/)
 - Able to freely import data from TD Ameritrade API, FRED API, and Sentiment API (examples in td_test.py, fred_test.py, and stm_test.py)
+- formatted option chain data from td
+- Ready to visualize

+## Next Steps

+1. Read Resources on creating distribution
+2. Create distribution generation model
+3. Travarse through selected targets
+4. Trade the ones with the largest margin of error
+5. Build backtesting platform to calculate performance data on the model
+6. Visualize!!

 ### Avaliable Data: